f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--load-statefile=<file path>` (_string_)

 Restore the application state from a statefile right after starting, then continue running.
-The statefile is applied above configuration files but below command line options.
-The restored window size is overridden by an explicit `--resolution`, and the restored window position by an explicit `--position`.
-If `-` is specified instead of a filename, the statefile is read from the standard input.
-If the file does not exist, it is skipped with a warning.
+F3D applies the statefile above configuration files but below command line options.
+An explicit `--resolution` overrides the restored window size, and an explicit `--position` overrides the restored window position.
+If `-` is specified instead of a filename, F3D reads the statefile from the standard input.
+If the file does not exist, F3D skips it with a warning.

 ### `--save-statefile=<file path>` (_string_)

 Save the application state to a statefile right after loading, then continue running.
 The saved state includes the options, camera, window size and all file groups, including the ones not currently loaded.
 Supports the same [template variables](#filename-templating) as `--output`.
-If `-` is specified instead of a filename, the statefile is written to the standard output.
+If `-` is specified instead of a filename, F3D writes the statefile to the standard output.

 ### `--statefile-filename=<file path>` (_string_, default: empty)

 Default filename used by the `save_statefile` and `load_statefile` [commands](07-COMMANDS.md) when none is provided, resolved relative to the current working directory.
 Supports the same [template variables](#filename-templating) as `--output`.
-If `-` is specified instead of a filename, the statefile is written to the standard output (save) or read from the standard input (load).
+If `-` is specified instead of a filename, F3D writes the statefile to the standard output (save) or reads from the standard input (load).
 When left empty, the `save_statefile` and `load_statefile` commands fall back to a default filename; picking a file through a dialog is instead available with the dedicated `save_statefile_dialog` and `load_statefile_dialog` commands (requires a build with the `tinyfiledialogs` module).

 ### `--max-size=<size in MiB>` (_int_, default: `-1`)